-After you get out, have a drink of Ramune or milk in the break room and take a seat in the massage chair.
+After you get out, have a lemonade or milk in the break room and take a seat in the massage chair.
 This is classic bathhouse style!

 Lately, more and more bathhouses have made available, multilingual guides for bathhouse use to help introduce foreign tourists to the custom.

 You might feel a little embarrassed at first, but if you want to experience the bathing culture of Japan, this is the way to do it!

 If you are unsure of the bathing manners in Japan, read this article !